pacoispaco/paulcohen.se/content/blog/recording-birds-with-a-camera-or-mobile.md

 This was a decent upgrade over the built in microphone in my mobile, and seems to be roughly as good as the microphone in my camera.
-Listen to the two recordings below, made with my OnePlus 3T mobile phone and a Røde VideoMic Me microphone.
+Listen to the two recordings below made with my OnePlus 3T mobile phone and a Røde VideoMic Me microphone.

 {{< youtube nZu-QbkAS0o >}}